HIV/AIDS in the United States: Activism and response

 Both men and women, heterosexual and LGBTQ+ populations were active in establishing and maintaining these parts of the movement.
 Because HIV/AIDS was initially thought only to impact gay men, most narratives of activism focus on their contributions to the movement.
 However, women also played a significant role in raising awareness, rallying for change, and caring for those impacted by the disease.
 Lesbian women helped organize and spread information about transmission between women, as well as supporting gay men in their work.
 Narratives of activism also tend to focus on organizing done in coastal cities, but AIDS activism was present and widespread across both urban and more rural areas of the United States.
 Organizers sought to address needs specific to their communities, whether that was working to establish needle exchange programs, fighting against housing or employment discrimination, or issues faced primarily by people identified as members of specific groups (such as sex workers, mothers and children, or incarcerated people).

 During the HIV/AIDS epidemic of the 1980s, LGBTQ+ communities were further stigmatized as they became the focus of mass hysteria, suffered isolation and marginalization, and were targeted with extreme acts of violence in the United States.
 Initially when the HIV/AIDS epidemic surfaced in the United States, a large proportion of patients were members of the LGBTQ+ community, leading to further stigmatization of the disease.
 Because of this, the AIDS activist groups took initiative in testing and experimenting with new possible medications for treating HIV, after researchers outside of the community refused.
 This research originally done by early AIDS activist groups contributed to treatments still being used today.

 Among the landmark legal cases in the history of LGBT rights in the United States on the topic of HIV/AIDS is Braschi vs. Stahl.
 Litigant Miguel Braschi sued his landlord for the right to continue living in their rent controlled apartment after his gay partner Leslie Blanchard died of AIDS.
 The NY Court of Appeals became the first American appellate court to conclude that same-sex relationships are entitled to legal recognition.
 The case was litigated at the height of the AIDS crisis and the plaintiff himself died only a year after his groundbreaking court victory.
-The case focused on emotional and economic interdependency rather than on the existence of legal formalities; the verdict more difficult for government officials to reject the notion that same-sex couples could constitute families and that they were entitled to at least some of the protections afforded by law.
+The case focused on emotional and economic interdependency rather than on the existence of legal formalities; the verdict made it more difficult for government officials to reject the notion that same-sex couples could constitute families and that they were entitled to at least some of the protections afforded by law.